Child Support in Alaska

 Hybrid Custody

-• The law deems divided custody and hybrid custody to be "unusual circumstances".
-Therefore, a court can vary the support amounts in these cases if it believes by clear and convincing evidence that it would be "manifestly" unjust not to change the support guidelines figure.
+Alaska law deems divided custody and hybrid custody to be "unusual circumstances," which allows a judge to vary the support amounts in these cases if the judge believes by clear and convincing evidence that ordering the support guidelines figure would be "manifestly" unjust.

 Health Insurance

-If health care coverage for the children is available for a reasonable cost, and the children are not eligible for free health care from Indian Health Service (or any other entity) or other insurance coverage, a court will order at least one of the parents to purchase coverage and will generally order both parents to share the cost equally, unless there is good cause not to.
+If health care coverage for the children is available to one or both parents for free or at a reasonable cost (typically 5% or less than the adjusted annual income of the parent who is required to purchase the insurance), a judge will order one of the parents to purchase coverage and will generally order both parents to share the cost equally, unless there's a good reason to order unequal payments.

 Exceptions to Guidelines

-If a court orders support in an amount that differs from the guidelines, it must specify the reasons for doing so in writing.
+If a judge orders support in an amount that differs from the guidelines, it must specify the reasons for doing so in writing.

 Imputed Income for Child Support

-Parents cannot avoid their child support obligations by quitting a job or failing to conduct an adequate job search.
-If the court finds that a parent is voluntarily and unreasonably unemployed or underemployed, it may impute income to a parent by estimating the parent's potential income based on factors such as work history, qualifications, and existing job opportunities in the area.
-The child support may then be based on what the parent could be earning, rather than what the parent actually earns.
+Parents can't avoid their child support obligations by quitting a job or failing to conduct an adequate job search.
+If the judge finds that a parent is voluntarily and unreasonably unemployed or underemployed, it may impute income to a parent by estimating the parent's potential income based on factors such as work history, qualifications, and existing job opportunities in the area.
+The child support may then be based on what the parent could be earning, rather than what the parent is actually earning.

-If a parent is making a career change, the court will consider whether or not the children would benefit from the change.
-The court also may impute potential income for non-income or low income producing assets.
+If a parent is making a career change, the judge will consider whether or not the children would benefit from the change.
+The judge also may impute potential income for non-income or low-income producing assets.

 Modifying the Support Order